 School and Group Field Trip Activities

 Field Trips are currently modified due to COVID-19.
 Please contact the Park Naturalist Office at (805) 688-4515 or firstname.lastname@example.org to find out about the modified filed trip program and other offerings.

 Santa Barbara County Parks offers a natural and cultural history field trip program at Cachuma Lake!
-The field trip is available to elementary grades 2-6, middle school, high school and college.
+The field trip is available to elementary grades 2-6, middle school, high school, and college.
 Public and private school students and other organized groups are all welcome.
 We can tailor our curriculum to align with your educational needs and requirements.
 Every year over 2,000 participants from communities and regional schools come for our Cachuma Lake field trip adventure.
 The activities are led by Santa Barbara County Park Naturalists and other trained interpretive volunteers.
-Field trips typically include a lake cruise, nature walk, and visit to the Neal Taylor Nature Center.
+Field trips typically include a guided Lake Cruise, Nature Walk, and visit to the Neal Taylor Nature Center.
 Trips run year-round and are offered Wednesday through Friday.
 See below for booking details, and for our teaching resource, the Cachuma Lake DISCOVERY BOOK.
 For weekend nature activities, please see our Nature Activities Calendar of Events.

 A picturesque excursion focusing on wildlife observation, watersheds and the ecology of oak woodland, chaparral, and lake habitats.
 General emphasis is on wildlife watching including resident and migratory birds, mammals, plant life, geology, and Chumash history as well as current drought and other environmental impacts.

 30-Passenger pontoon boat.
 Life vests provided.

 Length: Between 45 minutes to 1 and a half hours (depending on the time frame of group).

 Limit: Minimum 15*, maximum 60 people (including youth and adults) per day.
 Groups of 30-60 participants will be split into smaller groups for rotations.
 Due to COVID-19, group size modifications are in place to allow for social distancing.

 Cruise Fee: $10 for youth ages 5-12, $15 for adults.